Standard English, Using a Dictionary, Using a Thesaurus

 Even though it may not be appropriate to use Standard English all the time, we should know how to use it.
 With the proliferation of venues for informal written language such as email and texting, sometimes it is hard to remember that there is a standard set of rules.

 We should be aware that just because we see a particular spelling or usage in an ad or sign, it does not mean it is Standard English: through, not thru.
-Academic writing generally requires use of Standard English.
+Academic writing generally requires the use of Standard English.

 Using a Dictionary